kjschmidlab/GGoutlieR/README.md

 ## Reference manual

-Reference manual is at
+The reference manual is at
 [https://cran.r-project.org/web/packages/GGoutlieR/GGoutlieR.pdf](https://cran.r-project.org/web/packages/GGoutlieR/GGoutlieR.pdf)

 ## Contributing

 We appreciate your interest in using `GGoutlieR` in your study.
 You can contribute to the improvement of the package via following ways.

 ### Questions and bug reports